-- a.
-Wearing any SGA paraphernalia to any official event. - b.
-Participating in any SGA events as an officer (i.e. operational meetings, leadership trainings, and social, intellectual, and/or informative events). - c.
+- I. Wearing any SGA paraphernalia to any official event. - II.
+Participating in any SGA events as an officer (i.e. operational meetings, leadership trainings, and social, intellectual, and/or informative events). - III.
 Voting and other privileges as notated in SGA's Constitution.

-Fulfillment of Officer Responsibility
+Section 5: Fulfillment of Officer Responsibility